Menu

 – What is a Registered Dietitian? –

 Anyone can call themselves a nutritionist.
 Not all nutritionists are dietitians.
-A registered dietitian (RD) is someone who has completed an intensive 10-month dietetic internship (DI) or residency at both clinical and community nutrition sites following at least a bachelor’s degree in nutrition Though, in the next few years, the Academy of Nutrition and Dietetics (AND) will be requiring RDs to obtain a master’s degree.
+A registered dietitian (RD) is someone who has completed an intensive 10-month dietetic internship (DI) or residency at both clinical and community nutrition sites following at least a bachelor’s degree in nutrition.
+The Academy of Nutrition and Dietetics (AND) requires all RDs to obtain a master’s degree.
 To become an RD, we are required to take almost all typical pre-med courses as pre-requisites before focusing on the hard-core nutrition science.
 Our practice is evidence-based, meaning an RD consults the scientific research and facts before prescribing or recommending any way of eating.
 “Do no harm” applies to RDs too.
 That being said, any information I provide here does not substitute or supersede any advice provided by your doctor or dietitian.
 Always refer to them first for the best care for you.

 – Leave me some love! –